silum/astrokat-wiki/From-proposal-to-observation-schedule-block.md

 ## Observation planning
 Observation configuration and sequence planning
+Mainly done by the proposing astronomer with possible assistance from a staff astronomer

 ## Observation verification
 System verification of observation viability
+Mainly done by the staff astronomer or AOD

 ## Observation scheduling
 Observation execution on live system
+Mainly OOD responsibility